projecthamster/xfce4-hamster-plugin/README.md

 Common: `build-essential autoconf automake intltool libtool`

-Tested on ubuntu 14.04 and Arch with xfce 4.10; however 4.8 should also work.
+Tested on ubuntu 14.04 and Arch with xfce 4.10 and Debian Wheezy with xfce 4.8.

 ## Translators
 It is my wish that the string 'What goes on?' is to be translated with the following bias: